nickeisenberg/Python/Misc/PlotExamples/README.md

-Some templates for using matplotlib. asdfdddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
+Some templates for using matplotlib.